V96GLF/Minos-CSL-Utility/README.md

 - loading file progress indicator, so that it doesn't look like it has gone to sleep
 - slight change to UI layout

+# Environment requirements

+## Windows 10 or 11
+Windows requires Python 3.x, which can be downloaded from python.org or via the Microsoft Store.
+Version 3.7 or newer recommended.
+During installation, check "Add Python to PATH".
+The utility can be run by double-clicking.

+## Ubuntu and Raspberry Pi
+Ubuntu and Raspberry Pi should have python3 installed by default.
+If not, run the following: sudo apt update sudo apt install python3

+...and also...
+sudo apt install python3-tk

+The utility can then be run with the following commands: cd /path/to/the/utility python3 CSL_Utility.py

+## MacOS
+For MacOS, install Python from python.org.
+This includes all necessary dependencies.

+The utility can then be run with the following commands: cd /path/to/the/utility python3 CSL_Utility.py

 Author: Russell Whitworth G4CTP russell_whitworth@hotmail.com
 (with a lot of help from Claude.AI)